alexedwards/stack/README.md

 You should pass middleware as parameters in the same order that you want them to be executed (reading left to right).

-The `stack.New` function accepts middleware using the following pattern:
+The `stack.New` function accepts middleware that uses the following pattern:

 ```go
 func middlewareOne(ctx stack.Context, h http.Handler) http.Handler {